 - Whose arteries that deliver blood to the brain need to be treated

-- Who have a reaction to some imaging solutions, cannot take blood-thinning medicines, or who have a reaction to some metals
+- Who have a reaction to some imaging solutions, cannot take medications that reduce the risk of blood clots, or who have a reaction to some metals

 - Who have severe problems with bleeding or blood clotting

 - Who have specific types of surgical valves implanted in the pulmonary valve